Devlog: Groovematch (AI)

 updated.to_csv(MASTER_DATASET_FILE, index=False)

-I also wrote a script to handle removal of duplicates, since both of these datasets have some overlapping songs.
+I also handled removal of duplicates, since both of these datasets have overlapping songs.
 Utilizing pandas’s drop_duplicates function, these were handled firstly by identical Spotify URIs (their track IDs), then by identical artist and track name pairs.

-The ML side of this project really just boiled down to taking in the user’s audio preferences, and returning what songs match those preferences best.
-This was something that could be accomplished using a content-based recommendation system.
+The core of the ML side consisted of taking in user audio preferences, and returning what songs match those preferences best.
+This was something that could be accomplished using a content-based recommendation system, which essentially compares similarity between the user preferences as a feature vector, and the vector of each song’s audio features.

-One of the drawbacks of using only a CBRS, however, was that it would perform poorly on a dataset as large as the one I’m using.
-It would have to make over 100,000 vector comparisons, which was bad for a web app where fast response times were ideal.
+One of the drawbacks of using only a CBRS, however, was that it would have to make over 100,000 vector comparisons, which was inefficient for an app where fast response matters.
+This was where k-means clustering comes into play: to reduce how many comparisons I’d have to make.

-k-means clustering involves taking items from a dataset and grouping similar ones into a certain number of clusters based on their features, without actually knowing what each bucket should group.
-To keep it simple, the algorithm takes in a number of clusters to use for grouping, then initializes that many centroids, or the “centers” of each cluster.
-It continuously assigns items to their closest centroid, and updates those centroids based on the mean of their items’ features, until the group assignments stop changing.
+k-means clustering involves taking items from a dataset and grouping similar ones based on their features, without actually knowing the explicit grouping criteria.
+It takes in a number of clusters to use for grouping, then initializes the “centers” of each cluster.
+Then it continuously assigns items to their closest center, updating those centers based on the mean of their members’ feature values, until items stop bouncing between clusters.

 An example of k-means clustering.
 Notice how there are four distinct groups of data, each of which have the same color, these are the clusters.
 For display purposes, I reduced the data to the two most 'important' features.

-Later I discovered the elbow method.
-To be used in conjunction with k-means, this finds the optimal number of clusters n where the within-cluster sum of squares (WCSS) is minimized.3
+Later, for k-means, I discovered the elbow method.
+This finds the optimal number of clusters n where the within-cluster sum of squares (WCSS) is minimized.3

 The elbow curve for my k-means clustering model.
 The slope tapers around n=10, but I ended up using n=20 clusters where it was a bit flatter

-At first, I did not integrate genre into model training with the aim of providing users with a wide variety of song recommendations, not confined to just a single genre.
-However, even though their feature values were similar, the actual songs recommended did not have the same “vibe” or energy at all when listening to them.
+At first, I did not integrate genre into model training to give users a wide variety of song recommendations, but while the features were indeed similar, the songs recommended did not have the same “vibe” or energy when actually listening to them.

 dataset_master.loc[